rsvim/rsvim.github.io/docs/manual/get_started.md

 What makes Rsvim distinguishes from other two:

 - With tokio's async/multithreaded runtime, terminal keyboard/mouse events and contents output are processed asynchronously, along with all various IO, network and CPU bounding tasks.
-- JavaScript's `Promise`, `async`/`await` is builtin supported by tokio's async runtime as well, multiple files configuration are structured via [ESCM modules](https://tc39.es/ecma262/multipage/ecmascript-language-scripts-and-modules.html) `import` keyword implementation.
+- JavaScript's `Promise`, `async`/`await` is builtin supported by tokio's async runtime as well, multiple files configuration are structured via [ECMA modules](https://tc39.es/ecma262/multipage/ecmascript-language-scripts-and-modules.html) `import` keyword implementation.
 - Typescript is parsed and transformed into javascripts and executed by V8 engine on the fly.
 - (**TODO**) [Npm package](https://www.npmjs.com/) is also accepted as a compatible plugin schema, then npm registry can be leveraged to publish/upgrade/distribute all the plugins.